 \section{Practical algorithm for nested cross approximation}

 Main disadvantage of the Algorithm \ref{alg:prototype} is computational cost.
 Auxiliary matrix $\hat{R}$ of each leaf node $\t \in \T{I}$ contains $n_{\t}$ (number of receivers, corresponding to node $\t$) nonzero rows and $N_{\t}$ (number of sources in far zone of $\t$ or $\pred{t}$) nonzero columns.
 Since $\t$ is a nonleaf node, $N_{\t}$ is close to number of sources.
 Obviously, minimum number of operations to compute basis rows for node $\t$ is a multiplication of $n_{\t}$ and $N_{\t}$.
 Summing it for all leaf nodes we get a $O(NM)$ complexity, where $N$ is number of sources and $M$ is number of receivers.
-So we need to reduce the number of nonzero columns of $\hat{R}$, i.e. to select a certain \emph{representor set}.
+So we need to reduce the number of nonzero columns of $\hat{R}$, i.e. to select a certain \emph{representing set}.

-Let assume that we already have representor sets for each node of $\T{I}$ and $\T{J}$.
-It is again convenient to use diagonal matrices to work with representor sets. \begin{definition}[$\p{t}, \p{s}$] Let $\p{t}$ be a diagonal matrix with the following property: $\mathbf{i}$-th diagonal element is 1 if the column $\mathbf{i}$ is in the representor set for the block row $\R{t}$ and 0 otherwise.
-Let $\p{s}$ be a diagonal matrix with the following property: $\mathbf{i}$-th diagonal element is 1 if the row $\mathbf{i}$ is in the representor set for the block column $\C{s}$ and 0 otherwise. \end{definition}
+Let assume that we already have representing sets for each node of $\T{I}$ and $\T{J}$.
+It is again convenient to use diagonal matrices to work with representing sets. \begin{definition}[$\p{t}, \p{s}$] Let $\p{t}$ be a diagonal matrix with the following property: $\mathbf{i}$-th diagonal element is 1 if the column $\mathbf{i}$ is in the representing set for the block row $\R{t}$ and 0 otherwise.
+Let $\p{s}$ be a diagonal matrix with the following property: $\mathbf{i}$-th diagonal element is 1 if the row $\mathbf{i}$ is in the representing set for the block column $\C{s}$ and 0 otherwise. \end{definition}

-If a good representor set for each block row $\R{t}$ is already known, then basis rows and transfer matrix for each block row can be computed with help of a small matrix $\hat{R} \p{t}$ instead of $\hat{R}$. \emph{Maxvol} algorithm \ref{alg:maxvol} can be used to find basis rows or columns together with transfer matrices in an efficient way.
+If a good representing set for each block row $\R{t}$ is already known, then basis rows and transfer matrix for each block row can be computed with help of a small matrix $\hat{R} \p{t}$ instead of $\hat{R}$. \emph{Maxvol} algorithm \ref{alg:maxvol} can be used to find basis rows or columns together with transfer matrices in an efficient way.
 Finally, we get a prototype Algorithm \ref{alg:precomputed}.